jslater89/OpenTafl/README.txt

 11. VERSION HISTORY -----------------------------------------------------------
+v0.4.4.5b (released 09/28/16):
+- Fix a number of bugs with replays and puzzles
+- Add two new puzzles, remove one cooked puzzle

 v0.4.4.4b (released 09/23/16):
 - To match general convention, render a1 at the lower left instead of the upper left